 Japan's sumo association will be handing out iPads to the country's wrestlers, because cell phones are often too small for their hands.
 It's almost like they haven't heard of the Jitterbug.

 "Fresh from his victory in the New Year's sumo tournament, Asashoryu is in hot water again with the Japan Sumo Association (JSA): this time, for striking a victory pose."
 [The Mainichi Daily News]

 A major controversy rocked Japan (but not as hard as Loudness!) when police arrested three sumo wrestlers and their stable master for a hazing incident that resulted in the death of a teenage wrestler (Ed. note — oooof.)

-.
+to death.
 Sumo apparently puts its prospective wrestlers through a rigorous training process that…

 You know, haven't we lost enough of our innocence?
 Must we now deal with sumo scandals?
 Is nothing sacred?